OpenEvalProject/evals/manuscripts/elife-78232/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/02jx3x895 Centre for Medical Image Computing (CMIC), Department of Medical Physics and Biomedical Engineering, University College London London United Kingdom
+1. Centre for Medical Image Computing (CMIC), Department of Medical Physics and Biomedical Engineering, University College London London United Kingdom ([ROR:02jx3x895](https://ror.org/02jx3x895))
 2. Medical and Population Genomics Lab, Human Genetics Department, Research Branch, Sidra Medicine Doha Qatar
-3. https://ror.org/03taz7m60 Stevens Neuroimaging and Informatics Institute, Keck School of Medicine, University of Southern California Los Angeles United States
+3. Stevens Neuroimaging and Informatics Institute, Keck School of Medicine, University of Southern California Los Angeles United States ([ROR:03taz7m60](https://ror.org/03taz7m60))
-4. https://ror.org/02jx3x895 Dementia Research Centre (DRC), Queen Square Institute of Neurology, University College London London United Kingdom
+4. Dementia Research Centre (DRC), Queen Square Institute of Neurology, University College London London United Kingdom ([ROR:02jx3x895](https://ror.org/02jx3x895))
 5. Department of Genetic Medicine, Weill Cornell Medicine-Qatar Doha Qatar

 † Corresponding author

 ## Abstract

 Nomograms are important clinical tools applied widely in both developing and aging populations.
 They are generally constructed as normative models identifying cases as outliers to a distribution of healthy controls.
 Currently used normative models do not account for genetic heterogeneity.
 Hippocampal volume (HV) is a key endophenotype for many brain disorders.
 Here, we examine the impact of genetic adjustment on HV nomograms and the translational ability to detect dementia patients.
 Using imaging data from 35,686 healthy subjects aged 44–82 from the UK Biobank (UKB), we built HV nomograms using Gaussian process regression (GPR), which – compared to a previous method – extended the application age by 20 years, including dementia critical age ranges.
 Using HV polygenic scores (HV-PGS), we built genetically adjusted nomograms from participants stratified into the top and bottom 30% of HV-PGS.
-This shifted the nomograms in the expected directions by ~100 mm 3 (2.3% of the average HV), which equates to 3 years of normal aging for a person aged ~65.
+This shifted the nomograms in the expected directions by ~100 mm3 (2.3% of the average HV), which equates to 3 years of normal aging for a person aged ~65.
 Clinical impact of genetically adjusted nomograms was investigated by comparing 818 subjects from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database diagnosed as either cognitively normal (CN), having mild cognitive impairment (MCI) or Alzheimer’s disease (AD) patients.
 While no significant change in the survival analysis was found for MCI-to-AD conversion, an average of 68% relative decrease was found in intra-diagnostic-group variance, highlighting the importance of genetic adjustment in untangling phenotypic heterogeneity.

 ## Introduction